fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    The static constructor is called when the `BankCustomer` class is loaded into memory.
-The static constructor initializes the `nextCustomerId` field with a random value between 10,000,000 and 20,000,000.
+    The static constructor is called when the `BankCustomer` class is loaded into memory, and before any instances of the class are created.
+The static constructor initializes the `nextCustomerId` field with a random eight digit integer.

-1. To update the parameterless constructor to assign the `customerId` field using the `nextCustomerId` field, add the following code to the `BankCustomer` class definition:
+1. To assign a unique value to `customerId` inside your parameterless constructor, update the constructor to match the following code:

     ```csharp